Skip to content

 FAQ – Frequently Asked Questions About Colonoscopy in Vienna

 During a colonoscopy, the large intestine is examined using a flexible endoscope.
-Polyps can also be removed, and tissue samples can be taken during the procedure.
+Polyps can also be removed or tissue samples taken during this procedure.

 Colonoscopy is a key tool in the diagnosis of gastrointestinal diseases – it enables the early detection and treatment of a wide range of conditions.
-Through procedures such as taking tissue samples or removing polyps, potential diseases can be detected, treated, and even prevented at an early stage.
+Measures such as taking tissue samples or removing polyps can help to detect, treat and even prevent potential diseases at an early stage.

-You should avoid a high-fiber diet 2-3 days prior the colonoscopy.
-That means raw fruits, raw vegetables, whole grains, and cereal should preferably not be consumed during this time.
-On the day before the examination, it is recommended to have only clear soup for lunch and nothing else thereafter.
+You should avoid eating foods high in fiber for 2-3 days before the colonoscopy.
+This means that raw fruit, raw vegetables, whole grain products, and muesli should not be consumed if possible.
+On the day before the examination, it is best to eat only clear soup for lunch and nothing else afterwards.

-After the examination, you can resume normal eating immediately.
+After the examination, you may resume eating normally immediately.

-Since the examination is performed under sedation, you may still feel a bit tired afterward.
-It is therefore advisable to take the day of the examination off or at least allow for about 3 hours of recovery time afterward.
+Since the examination is performed under sedation, you may still feel a little tired after the examination.
+It is therefore advisable to take the day off work on the day of the examination or at least allow for approximately 3 hours to recover.

-The presence of a trusted person is not necessary.
-Approximately one hour after your examination, you will be fit again and can resume your usual activities.
+It is not necessary to be accompanied by a trusted person.
+Approximately one hour after your examination, you will be fit again and able to resume your normal activities.
 However, driving is expressly prohibited.

-All consumable materials are single-use and are therefore not cleaned but disposed of after use.
+All consumables are single-use and are therefore not cleaned but disposed of after use.

-The endoscopes themselves are washed and disinfected in a special machine after use.
+The endoscopes themselves are washed and disinfected in a special washing machine after use.

-Theoretically, sedation is not necessary for a colonoscopy, and in the past, it was generally performed without it.
-Without sedation, however, a colonoscopy can be very painful and uncomfortable, which is why many patients used to be very fearful of it.
+Theoretically, sedation is not necessary for a colonoscopy, and in the past it was usually performed without it.
+However, without sedation, colonoscopy can be very painful and uncomfortable, which is why many patients used to be very afraid of it.

-With today’s standard gentle endoscopy under sedation, this fear is completely unfounded, as the procedure is neither uncomfortable nor painful.
+With today’s standard gentle endoscopy under sedation, this fear is completely unfounded, as the examination is neither unpleasant nor painful.

-Unlike general anesthesia, sedation with propofol puts you into a sleep-like state rather than full unconsciousness.
-You continue to breathe on your own and are monitored using standard measures (oxygen saturation, blood pressure), whereas general anesthesia involves a deep loss of consciousness, artificial ventilation, and intensive monitoring by an anesthesiologist.
+Unlike general anaesthesia, sedation with propofol only puts you into a sleep-like state.
+You breathe independently and are monitored as standard (oxygen saturation, blood pressure), whereas general anaesthesia requires a deep loss of consciousness with artificial ventilation and intensive monitoring by an anaesthetist.

 Yes, of course!
-Both examinations can also be performed in one session.
+Both examinations can also be performed in a single session.
 Usually, the gastroscopy is performed first, followed by the colonoscopy.

-Our medical team will promptly initiate all necessary next steps.
-We collaborate with selected, highly specialized doctors in hospitals and can quickly arrange the necessary appointments for you.
+Our team of doctors will promptly take all necessary further steps.
+We work with selected, highly specialised doctors in hospitals and can quickly arrange the necessary appointments for you.

-Give us a call, and we will schedule the necessary appointments directly over the phone.
-Since a colonoscopy should be well planned and the personal consultation covers important questions, unfortunately, online booking is not available for this procedure.
+Give us a call and we will arrange the necessary appointments directly over the phone.
+As an endoscopy should be well planned and the personal consultation involves important questions, unfortunately it is not possible to book this examination online.

 What else should I keep in mind?